Ville Niemi 1.07.2022

 To the Reader,

 I am writing regarding Jessie Bullivant’s website: jessiebullivant.com which I developed in April 2019.
 The purpose of this letter is to provide you with professional biographical details.
 It is (semi-) regularly updated.

-Jessie was born in 1986 in Australia.
-They acknowledge the Wiradjuri people as the traditional custodians of the country on which they were born and raised, and the Wurundjeri people of the Kulin Nations whose land they were an uninvited guest on for over a decade.
-They pay their respects to their Elders, past, present and future and recognise that sovereignty was never ceded.
+Jessie was born in 1986 in (so-called) Australia.
+They acknowledge the Wiradjuri people as the traditional custodians of the country on which they were born and raised, and pay their respects to their Elders, past, present and future and recognise that sovereignty was never ceded.